Prohibited Substances Decontamination In VIC

 - Clean wall surfaces, floor surfaces and ceiling surfaces

-Jim’s Hazardous Material Removal use advanced technologies and environmentally friendly chemicals to combat the effects of meth in the home.
+Jim’s Hazardous Material Removal use advanced technologies and environmentally friendly chemicals to combat the effects in the property.

-Following the remediation process, the property will be retested by a forensic hygienist for methamphetamine and samples will be sent to an independent laboratory for analysis.
+Following the remediation process, the property will be retested by a forensic hygienist and the samples will be sent to an independent laboratory for analysis.

 Not all property improvement projects are of equal importance.
 Some types of construction and renovation projects can wait, are optional, or can be shelved in favour of...